JavaScript API reference

 BrevoConversations('openChat'[, focus])

-Bear in mind that expanded chat window occupies the whole screen on mobile devices.
-If this is not the desired behaviour, use expandWidget method instead.
+The expanded chat window occupies the entire screen on mobile devices.
+If that isn’t what you want, use the expandWidget method instead.

 focus – optional flag.
-If set to true chat input field will be focused after the widget expands.
+If set to true, the chat input field is focused after the widget expands.
 Ignored on mobile devices.

 expandWidget